11 of the best beaches in Scotland

 © VisitScotland / Kenny Lam

-Over in the north east Mainland, the harbour at 'Lossie' is flanked by two stunning beaches to the east and west.
-The east's pretty sand dunes and long stretches of white sand make it a lovely place to walk the dog, or just yourself, with views across to the harbour town.
-Or, why not explore the Covesea Lighthouse on the west side?
+Over in the northeast Mainland, the harbour at 'Lossie' is flanked by two stunning beaches to the east and west.
+The eastern beach, with its pretty sand dunes and long stretches of white sand, is perfect for a walk with your dog – or just yourself – while enjoying views across to the harbour town.
+On the west side, why not explore the striking Covesea Lighthouse?

 Beach fact: This isn't just one of the best beaches in Scotland – the gelato is amazing!
 Stop for a scoop at Miele's.